viralshahlab/labwebsite/research/index.md

 # {% include icon.html icon="fa-solid fa-pencil" %}Publications

 Check out some of our research presentations and publications here.
+We are big fans of having our members at all levels gives talks, present posters, and produce scientific literature!
 {%
   include button.html
   link="https://www.youtube.com/playlist?list=PLS-0_ATLgtJraww6TzpFyqgsD2UKpY_wL"